Programs > Adult Programs > Volunteer Environmental Education

 (no experience necessary)

 Beginning each October, Sheldrake Environmental Center offers a course for those interested in becoming Volunteer Environmental Educators.
-The twelve-session course consists of a combination of ecology and teaching techniques and is taught by Mary B. Davis, Director of Environmental Programs at Sheldrake, as well as guest instructors.
+The twelve-session course consists of a combination of ecology and teaching techniques.
 Volunteers taking the course will be trained by participating in hands-on activities and outdoor explorations, as well as observing veteran naturalists in the field.
 Classes meet on Thursday mornings from 9:30 to 11:30 am.
 Upon completion of the course, graduates will lead pre-trips in the local elementary schools and field trips at the Larchmont Reservoir, the Sheldrake River Trail and at Dog Beach.

 Trained Environmental Educators are expected to volunteer one day a week while school is in session.